OSEnergy/Specification/Programming Guide/Programming-Guide.md

 <br><br>
-##Other CAN protocols (Raw J1939,  NMEA-2000^TM^, etc)
+## Other CAN protocols (Raw J1939,  NMEA-2000<sup>TM</sup>, etc)
 OSEnery is based on the J1939 protocol.
 J1939 is very common and widely adopted in the transportation sector.
 Many diesel engines provide for J1939 defined messages to communicate their operations status.
 Devices may optional be designed to receive these messages, an example an Alternator Regulator may utilize J1939 - PGN 61444  to pick up the engine RPMs.
-NMEA2000^TM^ is another common CAN protocol built upon J1939, and OSEnergy devices may find value in providing CAN messages which support status outputs in a compatible form.
+NMEA2000<sup>TM</sup> is another common CAN protocol built upon J1939, and OSEnergy devices may find value in providing CAN messages which support status outputs in a compatible form.
 However one needs to take caution that there is no conflicts created by the different standards, and that the presence of more than one protocol on the same physical CAN bus does not cause unintended errors.
 In an extreme case, a CAN bridge or router may be needed.